 Purpose and scope

-This Approach Guidance specifies the “Benchmarks” for loss trend rates, reform factor and other key actuarial assumptions that assist the Financial Services Regulatory Authority (“FSRA”) in reviewing Private Passenger Automobile (“PPA”) insurance rate filing applications based on statutory requirements.
-It supplements the Financial Services Commission of Ontario (“FSCO”) Major Filing Guideline and FSCO Technical Notes for Automobile Insurance Rate and Risk Classification Filings, which were transferred from FSCO to FSRA following FSRA’s assumption of regulatory authority effective June 8, 2019.
+This Approach Guidance specifies the “Benchmarks” for loss trend rates, reform factors and other key actuarial assumptions that assist the Financial Services Regulatory Authority (“FSRA”) in reviewing Private Passenger Automobile (“PPA”) insurance rate filing applications based on statutory requirements.
+It supplements the Financial Services Commission of Ontario (“FSCO”) Private Passenger Automobile Filing Guidelines - Major and Technical Notes for Automobile Insurance Rate and Risk Classification Filings, which were transferred from FSCO to FSRA following FSRA’s assumption of regulatory authority effective June 8, 2019.

 This Guidance specifies the Benchmarks and describes how FSRA uses the Benchmarks in its review of auto insurance filings.
 This year’s annual review includes: